Appdynamics/mongo-monitoring-extension/README.md

 The MongoDB custom monitor captures statistics from the MongoDB server and displays them in the AppDynamics Metric Browser.

+This eXtension works only with the Java agent.

 Metrics include:

 * Server up time